lsst-dm/dmtn-020/index.rst

 All of these indices can be applied to any WBS element within the project.
-Thus, we can talk about value earned across the whole of DM (1.02C) or on a very specific component (say, the User Workspace Toolkit, 1.02C.05.05).
+Thus, we can talk about value earned across the whole of DM (1.02C) or on a specific component (say, the User Workspace Toolkit, 1.02C.05.05).

 .. _sec-variance-narrative: